 It is worth mentioning that while I enjoyed Tim Burton’s Batman movie at the time, as a kid I loved the Adam West series, and subsequently Batman: The Animated Series even more for one reason: the inclusion of Robin.
 As much fun as Batman is, he is still the adult.
-Robin however is the kid, and serves as the audience surrogate for the kids watching the show.
+Robin, however is the kid, and serves as the audience surrogate for the kids watching the show.
 Let’s face it, when you are four years old, you are going to relate more to Robin, the kid in the passenger seat of the cool car then Batman, the adult driving the cool car.
-Because of this version of Robin, especially with his youthful attitude, the Adam West series has never ceased to bring out that kid in me who was continually wowed by Batman’s exploits.
+Because of Robin, the Adam West series has never ceased to bring out that kid in me who was continually wowed by Batman’s exploits.

 As such this series has had a warm place in my heart, like a comfy well worn blanket that I might have used as a cape when pretending to be Robin as a kid.
 Even to this day, thanks to the plethora of free HD TV channels I’ve been able to indulge in some good old fashioned fun of the Adam West and Burt Ward versions of Batman & Robin.
 However, as a fun as it can be to catch it on TV, episodes will be cut or sped up to make room for commercial breaks, and it makes it hard to enjoy the show.
 While the series had been available through boot-leg copies at comic conventions, they usually tend to be versions that could be of poor quality.
 For a Batman fan, a digitally remastered, high quality copy, was a must have edition to any library.